Updated: July 14, 2023 |

 • Research and development efforts such as product testing.

-This type of budgeting can also help organizations identify cost drivers and redundant processes to streamline business operations and maximize resource efficiency.
+Activity-based budgeting can also help organizations identify cost drivers and redundant processes to streamline business operations and maximize resource efficiency.

 What’s a cost driver?